KexinLiu1989/Abuse-Reporting-System/README.md

  - Using Command Prompt or Terminal, navigate to the project's root directory.

- **It is important to run bower relative to its respective configuration file which is bower.json.
+ **It is important to install and run bower relative to its respective configuration file which is bower.json.

+  - Install bower which depends on Node and npm.
+It's installed globally using npm.

+  	 > npm install -g bower

   - Install project external JavaScript dependencies using Bower.
 Bower reads the bower.json in it's current context path to determine which dependencies are required.